Dani Rodríguez (footballer, born 1988)

-Daniel 'Dani' José Rodríguez Vázquez (born 6 June 1988) is a Spanish professional footballer who plays for La Liga club Mallorca as a central midfielder.
+Daniel 'Dani' José Rodríguez Vázquez (born 6 June 1988) is a Spanish professional footballer who plays as a central midfielder for Segunda División club Leganés.

 Career

+Deportivo

-Born in Betanzos, Province of A Coruña, Galicia, Rodríguez finished his youth career with Deportivo de La Coruña, and made his senior debuts with Betanzos CF in the 2007–08 season, in Tercera División and on loan.
-Subsequently returning to Dépor he was assigned to the reserves, in Segunda División B.
+Born in Betanzos, Province of A Coruña, Galicia, Rodríguez finished his youth career with Deportivo de La Coruña, and made his senior debut while on loan at Betanzos CF in the 2007–08 season, in the Tercera División.
+After returning to his parent club, he was assigned to the reserves in the Segunda División B.

-On 27 January 2010, Rodríguez appeared in his first game as a professional, playing the last 25 minutes of a 1–0 away win against Sevilla FC for the campaign's Copa del Rey.
-In August of the following year he joined UB Conquense, also in the third level.
+On 27 January 2010, Rodríguez made his only competitive appearance with the first team, as a 65th-minute substitute in a 1–0 away win against Sevilla FC in the quarter-finals of the Copa del Rey.
+In August of the following year, he joined UB Conquense of the third division.

+Journeyman

-On 24 July 2012, Rodríguez signed with Racing de Ferrol, in division four.
-After achieving promotion at the end of his first season, he renewed his link until 2015.
+Rodríguez then spent three seasons with Racing de Ferrol, where he excelled under manager José Manuel Aira; shortly before his arrival, the 24-year-old had contemplated retirement to study sport psychology.
+After achieving promotion from Tercera División at the end of his first, he renewed his contract until 2015.

-On 2 July 2015, Rodríguez moved to Racing de Santander also in the third level, after agreeing to a three-year deal.
-On 27 July of the following year he moved to fellow league team Albacete Balompié, being an undisputed starter as his side achieved promotion to Segunda División.
+Subsequently, Rodríguez represented third-tier sides Racing de Santander and Albacete Balompié.
+With the latter, he won promotion to Segunda División in the 2016–17 campaign.

-On 8 October 2017, Rodríguez scored his first professional goal, netting the winner through a penalty kick in a 2–1 home win against Lorca FC.
-The following 18 June, he signed a three-year contract with RCD Mallorca still in the second division, as a free agent.
+Rodríguez scored his first professional goal on 8 October 2017, through a late penalty kick in the 2–1 home victory over Lorca FC.
+He finished the season with a further five and four assists, while only missing four games.

+Mallorca

+In June 2018, Rodríguez moved to RCD Mallorca on a three-year deal as a free agent.
+For the vast majority of his spell in the Balearic Islands, he was an undisputed first-choice.

+Rodríguez achieved La Liga promotions with the club in 2019 and 2021.
+Additionally, in 2024 he helped his team to reach the final of the domestic cup for the first time in 21 years, scoring in the decisive match against Athletic Bilbao, a penalty shootout loss in Seville following a 1–1 draw.
+He also found the net in their first league win of 2024–25, a 1–0 away defeat of CD Leganés.

-On 4 September 2025, Mallorca suspended Rodriguez without pay and stripped him of the captaincy after he publicly complained about being benched during their weekend defeat at Real Madrid when his family was watching.
+On 3 September 2025, Mallorca suspended Rodríguez without pay and stripped him of the captaincy after he publicly complained about being benched during their weekend defeat at Real Madrid when his family was watching.
+On 18 December, he had his contract terminated by mutual agreement.

+Leganés

+On 21 January 2026, the 37-year-old Rodríguez joined second-division CD Leganés on a six-month deal.